 Be honest.
 Do any of these reasons sound like yours?
 If they do, then best you give them a long hard stare.
 Either your application will crumble, saving you time, or it will develop into something stronger, with a better chance of success.

-To improve your digital project and your chances of attracting funding, use your time first to:
+To improve your digital project and your chances of attracting grant funding, use your time first to:

 Learn – Get involved in the Tech for Good community.
 Learn about other Tech for Good projects.
 Immerse yourself.